CaracolDSA/caracolDSA.github.io/_posts/2023-01-17-posting-on-caracoldsa-io.md

 ![prose posts]({{site.baseurl}}/assets/media/prose2.png)

 1. Here’s how the editor looks.
 At this point you can start typing, or you could instead use another edito ([Notion.so](http://Notion.so), google docs, word, etc) and then just copy paste your text here.
-The text appears in markdown format. if you’ve used wordpress before, you might be familiar with it.
-[You just need to make sure things are formatted in the right way - links, images, headings etc.](#markdown) -
+The text appears in markdown format. if you’ve used wordpress before, you might be familiar with it. [:You just need to make sure things are formatted in the right way - links, images, headings etc.](#markdown) -

     (When you copy-paste from Notion.so, the “rich text” gets automatically formatted to markdown.
 It might work with other tools. your milage may vary)